By Erik Pounds, Head of Product Marketing, Swiftstack

 SwiftStack is a software-defined object storage solution that customers can deploy on-premises behind their firewall, running on standard server hardware.

 Core to SwiftStack is the ability to scale a cluster with a single namespace across multiple geographic regions.
-While this makes excellent use of multiple data centers (if you have them), your workflows may benefit from a hybrid cloud strategy.
+While this makes excellent use of multiple data centers (if you have them), your workflows might benefit from a hybrid cloud strategy.
 With Cloud Sync in SwiftStack, data can be synchronized to GCP based on policies you define, and the data lives wherever it is needed by users and applications.

 If you do not have a second site, this helps give you a seamless way to further protect your vital business data.
 It also allows you to provide access to specific data in a public bucket as an alternative to opening up your private cloud.
-And it can even assist with cloud bursting and archiving to Google Cloud Storage Coldline.
+And it can even assist with cloud bursting and archiving to Cloud Storage Coldline.

-Highlights of a hybrid cloud strategy
+Highlights of a hybrid-cloud strategy

 - Sync data from SwiftStack to Cloud Storage.